sodonnell/spacetrack/README.md

 This class supports the bandwidth-throttling suggested by the API documentation (100k/sec transfers), to minimize service bandwidth spikes.

-Ideally, you should be able to create scripts to interact with the [space-track.org](https://space-track.org) interface of your preference, via crontab (on a daily/weekly/monthly basis), and store/sync the data locally for post-processing via database or (key/value) datastore.
+Ideally, you should be able to create scripts to interact with the [space-track.org API endpoint](https://www.space-track.org/documentation#/api) of your preference, via crontab (on a daily/weekly/monthly basis), and store/sync the data locally for post-processing via database or (key/value) datastore.
 Many of the API requests return very large (static) datasets, which do not change frequently, so local data caching is highly suggested.

-This project is considered experimental, and is intended for authorized users of the space-track.org web service (only).
+This project is considered experimental, and is intended for authorized users of the [space-track.org](https://www.space-track.org/) web service (only).

 Requirements:
 ===